Security and Agriculture Division within the International Development Group is

 projects and support one or more project management teams.
 Projects may span

 the disaster response, agriculture, and nutrition technical areas.

 domestic) up to 30% and will be based in Washington, DC or Research Triangle

 advanced, fast-paced operational support to projects and project management

 and maintain project management schedules, project work plans, and other

 general project management resources.

-grants management and compliance.
+grants and procurement management and compliance.

 budget formulation, monitoring and reporting support.